 Anand "Swami" Swaminathan is a New Jersey Native who completed his EM training at Bellevue hospital in NYC where he stayed on as faculty.
 He is a big supporter of the FOAMed movement and uses it to cut knowledge translation.
 Much of his time goes into the Core EM blog, an educational website focused on core content EM.
 He is an assistant editor for REBEL EM and course director for The Teaching Course.
 Outside of EM, he enjoys distance running and building Legos with his kids (Matt 8, Maya 5 and Luke 2).
 Follow Swami on twitter @EMSwami.

 Mike is the Associate Program Director at the Adena Emergency Medicine Residency and Professor of Emergency Medicine, Adjunct at the Wexner Medical Center at The Ohio State University.
 He has lectured nationally and internationally on medical topics and patient safety issues and is the editor-in-chief for UC RAP, the risk management section editor for EM RAP, and has contributed to ERCast and Risk Management Monthly.
-He is the author of the Bouncebacks! series of books and with Scott Weingart and Kevin Klauer will publish Bouncebacks!
+He is the author of the Bouncebacks! series of books and with Scott Weingart and Kevin Klauer published Bouncebacks!
 Critical Care in 2019.
 Michael has practiced medicine nationally and internationally including volunteer work in Papua New Guinea, Nepal, and the West Indies.
 Research interests include ED evaluation and management of chest pain, patient safety, and EM medical education.
-In March 2014 he received an award for Outstanding Contributions to the Field of Emergency Medicine from the University of Maryland Emergency Medicine residency program.